campbead/adamcampbell-website-update/content/publication/mechanical-analysis-pinning-points-ross-ice-shelf/index.md

 publication: "Annals of Glaciology"
 publication_short: "Ann.
 Glaciol."

-abstract: "This study presents a mechanical analysis of pinning points in the Ross Ice Shelf, Antarctica.
-The research examines the role of pinning points in ice shelf stability and their contribution to the overall mechanical behavior of the ice shelf."

 # Summary.
 An optional shortened abstract.
 summary: "Mechanical analysis of pinning points and their role in Ross Ice Shelf stability and dynamics."